UWrc/UWrc.github.io/docs/tools/python.md

 ## Containers

 While we recommend the Conda module for most Python workflows, containers offer additional benefits for certain use cases: full reproducibility, portability across systems, and complete encapsulation of the entire software stack including system-level dependencies.
+Containers are especially useful on Tillicum for GPU workflows with complex dependencies — the [**NVIDIA NGC Catalog**](https://catalog.ngc.nvidia.com/) has pre-built containers with CUDA and NVIDIA drivers configured that work well with the Hyak environment.

 For detailed instructions on using Apptainer containers on Hyak, see the [**Containers**](/docs/tools/containers) documentation.
-For a step-by-step tutorial on building a container-based Python environment with Conda and Jupyter, see the [**Hyak101 Python Tutorial**](/docs/hyak101/python/syllabus).
+If you are new to containers, see the [**Containers Tutorial**](/docs/hyak101/containers/syllabus) to get started.

 :::tip Cluster-Specific Bind Paths
 When running Apptainer containers, remember to bind the correct storage filesystem for your cluster: